moong23/a11y-contrast-color/README.md

 #### Parameters

 - color: RGB (required): An array of three numbers representing the RGB values of the background color.
-- luminance: number (required): The target luminance ratio to achieve.
+- luminance: number (required): The target luminance ratio to be achieved or exceeded.

 #### Returns